For each alarm, you may define some Restrictions that apply to it.

 In this selector we can define, in case this alarm issues SMS notifications to cellular phones (e.g. your own phone), in which period such messages will be sent.
 You can use it, for instance, to be alerted of serious situations, via SMS, after working hours, when you are not able to look at the computer interface anymore.

 By default there are no SMS time restrictions.
-If you want to impose restrictions, choose Yes and set the restricted time (the one in which SMS messages are not to be sent)
+If you want to impose restrictions, choose Yes and set the restricted time in which the messages can be sent.

 - Expiration and removal